CBonnell/lamps-keyusage-crl-validation-clarification/draft-ietf-lamps-keyusage-crl-validation.md

 The allowance for the issuance of certificates without the `keyUsage` extension and the lack of a check for the inclusion of the `keyUsage` extension during CRL verification can manifest in a security issue.
-A concrete example is described below.
+A concrete example is described below:

-1. The Certification Authority signs an end-entity CRL issuer certificate to subject `X` that certifies key `A` for signing CRLs by explicitly including the `keyUsage` extension and asserting the `cRLSign` bit in accordance with Section 4.2.1.3 of {{!RFC5280}}.
+1. The CA signs an end-entity CRL issuer certificate to subject `X` that certifies key `A` for signing CRLs by explicitly including the `keyUsage` extension and asserting the `cRLSign` bit in accordance with {{Section 4.2.1.3 of !RFC5280}}.
-2. The Certification Authority signs one or more certificates that include the crlDistributionPoints extension with the DN for subject `X` included in the `cRLIssuer` field.
+2. The CA signs one or more certificates that include the `crlDistributionPoints` extension with the DN for subject `X` included in the `cRLIssuer` field.
 This indicates that the CRL-based revocation information for these certificates will be provided by subject `X`.
-3. The Certification Authority signs an end-entity certificate to subject `X` that certifies key `B`.
-This certificate contains no key usage extension, as the certified key is not intended to be used for signing CRLs and could be a “mundane” certificate of any type (e.g., S/MIME, document signing certificate where the corresponding private key is stored on the filesystem of the secretary's laptop, etc.).
+3. The CA signs an end-entity certificate to subject `X` that certifies key `B`.
+This certificate contains no key usage extension, as the certified key is not intended to be used for signing CRLs and could be a "mundane" certificate of any type (e.g., S/MIME, document signing certificate where the corresponding private key is stored on the filesystem of the secretary's laptop, etc.).
-4. Subject `X` signs a CRL using key `B` and publishes the CRL at the `distributionPoint` specified in the `crlDistributionPoints` extension of the certificates signed in step 2.
+4. Subject `X` signs a CRL using key `B` and publishes the CRL at the `distributionPoint` field specified in the `crlDistributionPoints` extension of the certificates signed in step 2.
 5. Relying parties download the CRL published in step 4.
-The CRL validates successfully according to Section 6.3.3 of {{!RFC5280}}, as the CRL issuer DN matches, and the check for the presence of the `cRLSign` bit in the `keyUsage` extension is skipped because the `keyUsage` extension is absent.
+The CRL validates successfully according to {{Section 6.3.3 of !RFC5280}}, as the CRL issuer DN matches, and the check for the presence of the `cRLSign` bit in the `keyUsage` extension is skipped because the `keyUsage` extension is absent.

-# Checking the presence of the `keyUsage` extension {#crl-validation-algo-amendment}
+# Checking the Presence of the `keyUsage` Extension {#crl-validation-algo-amendment}

-To remediate the security issue described in {{the-issue}}, this document specifies the following amendment to step (f) of the CRL algorithm as found in Section 6.3.3 of {{!RFC5280}}.
+To remediate the security issue described in {{the-issue}}, this document specifies the following amendment to step (f) of the CRL algorithm as specified in {{Section 6.3.3 of !RFC5280}}.

 *OLD:*